Head: emer. o.Univ.-Prof.

 Martina R. Fröschl, MSc

-activities are carried out in size and time ranges we cannot perceive with the naked eye.
-The key to understanding for laymen
+are carried out in size and time ranges we cannot perceive with the naked eye.
+The key to understanding for laymen is most

-is most commonly a visualization of these hidden processes.
-The Science Visualization Lab at the University of Applied Arts
+commonly a visualization of these hidden processes.
+The Science Visualization Lab at the University of Applied Arts in Vienna,

-are outside the limits of human perception, therefore, the creations of the Science Visualization Lab under the leadership
+the limits of human perception, therefore, the creations of the Science Visualization Lab under the leadership of Alfred Vendl

 imagery and animations are created in different innovative workflows while using imagery obtained from light microscopes,